 Before I moved to Switzerland, I’d always had a preconceived mental image of what the urban centers of the country would look like: Banks.
 Old, grey, austere buildings.
 White people.
-Long, straight streets filled with luxury shops and dazzlingly suited men whose only job seems to be to open the door for you.
+Long, straight streets filled with luxury shops and dazzlingly suited men whose only job seems to be opening the door for you.

 This is not Geneva, at least not quite.
 But it is Zurich.